Pakistan's #1 Free Utility Calculators – Electricity · Gas · Solar · Water · Income Tax · Used by hundreds of Pakistani households every month

-IESCO Islamabad / Rawalpindi – Updated 2026
+IESCO Islamabad – Updated 2026

-Last updated: May 2026 | Islamabad, Rawalpindi, Attock, Jhelum, Chakwal
+Last updated: May 17, 2026 | Islamabad, Rawalpindi, Attock, Chakwal, Jhelum

-What Are Peak Hours and Off-Peak Hours?
+What Are IESCO Peak Hours and Off-Peak Hours?

 PEAK HOURS

-Higher Rates
+Higher Effective Rates

 5:00 PM – 11:00 PM

-Highest electricity demand
+Highest electricity demand in Islamabad region

 OFF-PEAK HOURS

-Lower Rates
+Lower Effective Rates

 11:00 PM – 5:00 PM (next day)